 - Ride a bike.

 - Go on a nature hike.

-- Put together a puzzle.
+- Play a card or board game.

 - Turn on music and dance.

 - Read a book or magazine.

 - Spend time catching up with your family.

-- Take your kids to the park or beach.

-- Play board games.

 - Walk, run, or jog.

 - Start a journal.

 - Play ball (basketball, catch, soccer, etc.).

 - Go to the library.

 - Explore free activities in your community.

 - Rollerblade.

 - Play charades.

-- Go play in the snow (e.g. sled, ski, snowshoe, build a snowman or fort).
+- Go play around in the snow (sled, ski, snowshoe, build a snowman or fort).

+- Help make dinner.

+- Play with your dog or cat.

+- Do some volunteer work.

-- Screen time includes time spent on TVs, computers, gaming consoles/handhelds, tablets, and smartphones.
-It's important to limit the use of ALL screens. - Watching TV is associated with more snacking and increased obesity. - Too much TV has been linked to lower reading scores and attention problems.
+Screen time includes time spent on TVs, computers, gaming consoles/handhelds, tablets, and smartphones.
+It's important to limit the use of ALL screens.

 Tame the TV and computer!
-Set limits and provide alternatives.
+Set limits for yourself: